mvanaltvorst/wireless_sonos/README.md

 # wireless_sonos
-A script that automatically changes your sound settings to use a Sonos speaker as your computer speakers
+A script that automatically changes your sound settings to use a Sonos speaker as your computer speakers.

+This script is Linux only and will probably stay Linux only.

 # Installation
 Make sure you have Python 3 installed with `soco`.
 You can install soco with the following command: